-- (c) Each applicant who qualifies for a certificate, as a condition precedent to its issuance, in addition to other fees required by this section, shall pay an initial license fee.
+(c) Each applicant who qualifies for a certificate, as a condition precedent to its issuance, in addition to other fees required by this section, shall pay an initial license fee.
 The initial license fee shall be eight hundred dollars (\$800).
 The initial license shall expire the second year after its issuance on the last day of the month of birth of the licensee.
-The board may reduce the initial license fee by up to 50 percent of the amount of the fee for any applicant who is enrolled in a postgraduate training program approved by the board or who has completed a postgraduate training program approved by the board within six months prior to the payment of the initial license fee. - (d) The biennial renewal fee shall be nine hundred dollars (\$900).
+The board may reduce the initial license fee by up to 50 percent of the amount of the fee for any applicant who is enrolled in a postgraduate training program approved initial license fee.

+(d) The biennial renewal fee shall be nine hundred dollars (\$900).

-Any licensee enrolled in an approved residency program shall be required to pay only 50 percent of the biennial renewal fee at the time of his or her first renewal.
-The board may waive this fee for a doctor of podiatric medicine residing in California who certifies to the board that license renewal is for the sole purpose of providing voluntary, unpaid service. - (e) The delinquency fee is one hundred fifty dollars (\$150). - (f) The duplicate wall certificate fee is ferty one hundred dollars (\$40) \$100. - (g) The fee for a duplicate renewal receipt for pocket license is forty dollars (\$40) (\$50). - (h) The endorsement, certification, verification, or letter of good standing fee is thirty one hundred dollars (\$30) (\$100). - (i) The letter of good standing fee or for loan deferment is thirty one hundred dollars (\$30) (\$100). - (j) There shall be a fee of $\frac{\text{sixty one hundred}}{\text{sisuance and renewal}}$ of a resident's license under Section 2475. - (k) The application fee for ankle certification under Section 2472 for persons licensed prior to January 1, 1984, shall be fifty dollars (\$50).
-The examination and reexamination fee for this certification shall be seven hundred dollars (\$700). - (1) The filing fee to appeal the failure of an oral examination shall be twenty-five one hundred dollars (\$25) (\$100). - (m) The fee for approval of a continuing education course or program shall be one two hundred fifty dollars (\$\frac{\xi}{250}\$). - 2499.6.
-The fees in this article shall be fixed by the board in accordance with Section 313.1. - 2499.8.
+required to pay only 50 percent of the biennial renewal fee at the time of his or her first renewal.
+The board may waive this fee for a doctor of podiatric medicine residing in California who certifies to the board that license renewal is for the sole purpose of providing voluntary, unpaid service.

+(e) The delinquency fee is one hundred fifty dollars (\$150).

+(f) The duplicate wall certificate fee is forty one hundred dollars (\$40) \$100. (g) The fee for a duplicate renewal receipt fee or pocket license is forty fifty dollars (\$40).

+(h) The endorsement, certification, verification, or letter of good standing fee is thirty one hundred dollars (\$30) (\$100).

+(i) The letter of good standing fee or for loan deferment is thirty one hundred dollars (\$30).

+(j) There shall be a fee of sixty one hundred dollars (\$60) (\$100) for the issuance and renewal of a resident's license under Section 2475.

+(k) The application fee for ankle certification under Section 2472 for persons licensed prior to January 1, 1984, shall be fifty dollars (\$50).
+The examination and reexamination fee for this certification shall be seven hundred dollars (\$700).

+(1) The filing fee to appeal the failure of an oral examination shall be $\frac{\text{twenty five one hundred}}{\text{dollars}} \frac{(\$25)}{(\$100)}$ .

+(m) The fee for approval of a continuing education course or program shall be one two hundred fifty dollars (\$100) (\$250).

+2499.6.
+The fees in this article shall be fixed by the board in accordance with Section 313.1.

+2499.8.
 Any licensee who demonstrates to the satisfaction of the board that he or she is unable to practice podiatric medicine due to a disability may request a waiver of the license renewal fee.
 The granting of a waiver shall be at the discretion of the board and may be terminated at any time.
 Waivers shall be based on the inability of a licensee to practice podiatric medicine.
-A licensee whose renewal fee has been waived pursuant to this section shall not engage in the practice of podiatric medicine unless and until the licensee pays the current renewal fee and does either of the following: - (a) Establishes to the satisfaction of the board, on a form prescribed by the board and signed under penalty of perjury, that the licensee's disability either no longer exists or does not affect his or her ability to practice podiatric medicine safely.
+A licensee whose renewal fee has been waived pursuant to this section shall not engage in the practice of podiatric medicine unless and until the licensee pays the current renewal fee and does either of the following:

+(a) Establishes to the satisfaction of the board, on a form prescribed by the board and signed under penalty of perjury, that the licensee's disability either no longer exists or does not affect his or her ability to practice podiatric medicine safely.

 (b) Signs an agreement on a form prescribed by the board, signed under penalty of perjury, in which the licensee agrees to limit his or her practice in the manner prescribed by the reviewing physician.
+Attached